+F ,

-Period Aug 1999 2000-2003 20 05
+Period Aug 1999 2000-2003 20 06

-Upper E cutoff 15 keV 15 keV 15 keV 13 keV 12 keV 10 keV
+Upper $E$ cutoff 15 keV 15 keV 15 keV 13 keV 12 keV 10 keV

-Chip S2 (FI) 10 6.3 7.9 7.4 7.1 6.3
+Chip S2 (FI) 10 6.3 9.5 8.9 8.6 7.7

-Chip S3 (BI) 11 7.7 10.9 9.0 8.0 5.4
+Chip S3 (BI) 11 7.7 12.3 10.1 8.9 5.9

-6.15.3 Background variability
+6.15.3 Background Variability

 In general, the background counting rates are stable during an observation.
 Furthermore, the spectral shape of the non-X-ray background has been remarkably constant during 2000-2005 for both BI and FI chips, even though the overall background rate showed secular changes by 20-30%.
 When the quiescent background spectra from different observations are normalized to the same rate in the 10-12 keV interval, they match each other to within +-3% across the whole Chandra energy band.
-(To be able to perform this normalization, the proposer should not set the onboard upper energy cutoff below 13 keV when planning the observation.)
+To be able to perform this normalization, the proposer should not set the onboard upper energy cutoff below 13 keV when planning the observation.

 Occasionally, however, there are large variations (flares), as illustrated in Figure 6.25.
 Figure 6.26 shows the frequency of such variations when compared to the quiescent background.
-On average, the fraction of the exposure affected by flares above the filtering threshold used for the blank-sky background datasets (a factor of 1.2 above the nominal rate) is about 6% for FI chips and 35% for BI chips.
+An average fraction of the exposure affected by flares above the filtering threshold used for the blank-sky background datasets (a factor of 1.2 above the nominal rate) was about 6% for FI chips and up to 1/3 for BI chips during the first few years of the mission.
+This fraction has declined with time, and is practically zero at present (2006).
+We do not know if/when the flares will return.
 Thus, given that the quiescent background in FI chips is also lower than that in S3, background-critical observations may best be done with ACIS-I.

-Several types of flares have been identified, including flares that occur only in the BI chips, and flares that occur in both the FI and BI chips.
+Several types of flares have been identified, including flares that are seen only in the BI chips, and flares that are seen in both the FI and BI chips.
 Figure 6.27 shows the spectra of two of the most common flare species.
 Both flares have spectra significantly different from the quiescent background.
 In addition, the BI-type flares have spatial distribution very different from that of the quiescent background.
 The BI-type flares produce the same spectra in S1 and S3.

-Users should note that the total counting rate can significantly increase during a flare (although flare events are almost exclusively good-grade so the total rate does not increase by as large a factor as the good-grade rate; details can be found at http://cxc.harvard.edu/cal/Acis/Cal_prods/bkgrnd/current).
+Users should note that the total counting rate can significantly increase during a flare (although flare events are almost exclusively good-grade so the total rate does not increase by as large a factor as the good-grade rate; details can be found at http://cxc.harvard.edu/cal/Acis/Cal\prods/bkgrnd/current).
 If the probability of telemetry saturation is significant, users of ACIS-I might consider turning off the S3 chip.
 However, if ACIS-S is used in imaging mode, the CXC recommends that both BI chips be turned on.
 The advantage is that for most types of flares S1 can be used to determine the flare spectrum which can then be subtracted from the spectrum obtained with S3.